IBBI RVO Recognition No: IBBI/RVO/2017/002

 Insolvency and Bankruptcy Board of India

-Sub: Syllabus of Valuation Examination for Asset Class- Plant and Machinery with effect from 1st July 2022
+Subject: Syllabus of Valuation Examination for Asset Class- Plant and Machinery with effect from 1st May 2024

-In pursuance of the rule 5 (3) of the Companies (Registered Valuers and Valuation) Rules, 2017, the Insolvency and Bankruptcy Board of India, being the Authority, hereby publishes the syllabus, format, and frequency of the ‘Valuation Examination’ for the asset class: Plant and Machinery to be commenced from 1st July 2022.
+In pursuance of the rule 5 (3) of the Companies (Registered Valuers and Valuation) Rules, 2017, the Insolvency and Bankruptcy Board of India, being the Authority, hereby publishes the syllabus, format and frequency of the ‘Valuation Examination’ for the asset class: Plant and Machinery to be commenced from 1st May 2024.

 I. Syllabus